FAQ About Chambers Rescue

 Can I visit your shop?

-I tell everyone it’s a workshop, not a store.
-So it’s a bit like standing next to your car mechanic while he changes your oil.
-But if you’re up for an adventure, we can make you an appointment to come by.
+Yes, we can set up an appointment for you to come by.
+I tell everyone it’s a workshop, not a store, so if you’re up for an adventure and are prepared to be overwhelmed by unrestored stoves, we can make you an appointment to come by.

 Can you convert my stove from propane to natural gas (or the other way around)?